SektorCyrax/HTML-and-CSS-Projects/README.md

 2. Frontier Books (Website)
 3. Portfolio Website

-1. Armor Wars
+Armor Wars: A one page website highlighting suits of armor througout the ages.

-2. Frontier Books: A website for selling books made using Visual Studio Code.
+Frontier Books: A website for selling books made using Visual Studio Code.

-3. Portfolio Website: A portfolio website made using Visual Studio Code and utilizing HTML and CSS.
+Portfolio Website: A portfolio website made using Visual Studio Code and utilizing HTML and CSS.